Blackened Mahi Mahi

 - Salads.
 With so many flavors, textures, and varying levels of heat, this is one meal pairing that you’ll definitely want in your weekly rotation.
 Try serving this fish in a simple salad like this Easy Arugula Salad or Easy Spring Mix Salad.

 - Tacos.
-Make this dish the star of some incredibly delicious fish tacos by cutting it into bite-sized pieces and incorporating them into these Fish Tacos and Avocado Crema recipe.
-Taco salads and burrito bowls also work great.
+Make this dish the star of some incredibly delicious fish tacos by cutting it into bite-sized pieces and incorporating them into this Fish Tacos and Avocado Crema recipe.
+Or take a cue from these Blackened Steak Tacos and add some fresh pineapple salsa.

 - Wraps.
 For an easy and healthy lunch, you won’t forget, pack this fish into a tortilla with some leafy greens, red onions, and fresh avocado.
 Yum!

 - Grain bowls.
-Dress up the dish with some grilled veggies like asparagus or broccoli, then serve it alongside some rice pilaf or a bed of Cauliflower Rice for a delicious low-carb meal.
+Dress up the dish with some grilled veggies like asparagus or broccoli, then serve it alongside some rice pilaf or a bed of cauliflower rice for a delicious fish taco bowl.

 How to Store Leftover Blackened Fish